-If you have any questions please feel free to contact one of our offices located in Springfield, Russellville, and White House, TN.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about What to Know About a Broken Toe
+If you have any questions, please feel free to contact one of our offices located in Springfield, and White House, TN,.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How to Prevent Running Injuries

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact Dr. Kevin Davis from Davis Foot & Ankle Centers.
 Our doctor can provide the care you need to keep you pain-free and on your feet.